-Perlis et al 82 Aripiprazole, olanzapine, quetiapine, risperidone or ziprasidone Monotherapy and adjunctive trial; no head-to-head comparative studies included.
-MA of PC, randomized, trials Patients with a diagnosis of bipolar mania N=4,304 12 placebo- controlled monotherapy trials; 6 placebo- controlled adjunctive or combination therapy trials Duration: 3-6 weeks Primary: Change in YMRS score at day 21 or 28 and rates of response at endpoint (defined as ≥50% decrease in YMRS score) Secondary: Proportion of patients achieving response valproate (0.50; 0.36 to 0.70), haloperidol (0.44; 0.33 to 0.58), lithium (0.55; 0.38 to 0.79), olanzapine (0.46; 0.36 to 0.58), quetiapine (0.50; 0.37 to 0.66), and risperidone (0.47; 0.35 to 0.61) were associated with better response rates.
+Study andDrug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Perlis et al 82 Aripiprazole, olanzapine, quetiapine, risperidone or ziprasidone Monotherapy and adjunctive trial; no head-to-head comparative studies included.
+MA of PC, randomized, trials Patients with a diagnosis of bipolar mania N=4,304 12 placebo- controlled monotherapy trials; 6 placebo- controlled adjunctive or combination therapy trials Duration: 3-6 weeks Primary: Change in YMRS score at day 21 or 28 and rates of response at endpoint (defined as ≥50% decrease in YMRS score) Secondary: Proportion of patients achieving response 0.37 to 0.66), and risperidone (0.47; 0.35 to 0.61) were associated with better response rates.
 The difference in response rates between olanzapine and asenapine, olanzapine and risperidone, as well as quetiapine and risperidone were not statistically significant.
 Primary: For the monotherapy studies all of the agents demonstrated significant efficacy; no differences were detected among any of the second generation antipsychotics studied (the global F test for a main effect of drug was not significant [P=0.38], and no pairwise significant differences among drugs were found at the 0.05 level after adjustment for multiple comparisons using the Tukey HSD procedure).
 For the add-on therapy studies no differences in efficacy were detected among any of the drugs (the global F test for a main effect of drug was not significant [P=0.25], and no pairwise significant differences among drugs were found).
 Secondary: For the monotherapy trials overall response rates were 53% for second generation antipsychotics and 30% for placebo.
-For the add-on therapy studies only 3 trials reported data on response rates; the data set was too small to analyze.
-Tarr et al 83 Atypical antipsychotics (olanzapine, quetiapine, aripiprazole, risperidone) vs mood stabilizers (valproic acid, lithium) MA Patients with manic or mixed type Bipolar I disorder N=1,631 3-4 weeks Primary: Mean change from baseline in symptom severity, responder rate, drop-out rate Secondary: Not reported Primary: Atypical antipsychotics were associated with significantly greater improvement in mania rating scales compared with mood stabilizers (SMD, -0.22; 95%Cl, -0.33 to -0.11; P <0.0001).
-Responder rates were 7% higher with atypical antipsychotics compared with mood stabilizers (P =0.02; NNT=17).
-Drop-out rates were 5% lower with atypical antipsychotics compared with mood stabilizers (P =0.02).
+For the add-on therapy studies only 3 trials reported data on response 02 rates; the data set was too small to analyze.
+Tarr et al 83 MA N=1,631 Primary: Mean change from Primary: Atypical antipsychotics were associated with significantly greater Atypical antipsychotics (olanzapine, quetiapine, aripiprazole, risperidone) Patients with manic or mixed type Bipolar I disorder 3-4 weeks baseline in symptom severity, responder rate, improvement in mania rating scales compared to mood stabilizers (SMD, -0.22; 95%Cl, -0.33 to -0.11; P <0.0001). vs drop-out rate Secondary: Responder rates were 7% higher with atypical antipsychotics compared to mood stabilizers (P =0.02; NNT=17). mood stabilizers (valproic acid, lithium) Not reported Drop-out rates were 5% lower with atypical antipsychotics compared to mood stabilizers (P =0.02).